mxcube/ui-api/sample_changer.rst

     pass

-    def get_current_sample() -> SampleTuple:
+    def get_current_sample() -> SampleNode:
     """
-    :returns: the sample that is currenly loaded by the sample changer
+    :returns: the sample that is currently loaded by the sample changer
-    :rtype: SampleTuple
+    :rtype: SampleNode
     """
     pass